 Some of the effort in these locations has involved conducting substantial public engagement activities via mounting physical events, as a way of explaining MSF's work.
-In Taipei and Singapore, we exhibited a range of information and hosted public talks by our field workers.
-Similar activities were also held in Manila and Jakarta.
+In Taipei and Singapore, we exhibited a range of information, hosted public talks, and sharing of humanitarian experiences at medical conferences by our field workers.
+Similar activities were also held in Manila, Iloilo, Jakarta, Yogyakarta and Kuala Lumpur.
 While in Hong Kong, the annual events involved organising a sponsored orienteering race and rallying public support for MSF Day on the 7th July, MSF online activities also took place in mainland China.